Chimie Inorganique

 Last publications (2016 - Today)

 Significant effect of 2nd sphere interactions on the reductive activation of O2 by non-heme iron(II) complexes.
 Application to the electroassisted oxidation of thioanisole.
-A. L. Robinson, E. Bannermann, R. Guillot, C. Herrero, K. Sénéchal-David, E. Rivière, F. Banse, J.-N. Rebilly, European Journal of Inorganic Chemistry, 2024, n/a, e202300694
+A. L. Robinson, E. Bannermann, R. Guillot, C. Herrero, K. Sénéchal-David, E. Rivière, F. Banse, J.-N. Rebilly, European Journal of Inorganic Chemistry, 2024, 27, e202300694

 Beneficial Effect of Acetic Acid on the Formation of FeIII(OOH) Species and on the Catalytic Activity of Bioinspired Nonheme FeII Complexes.
 R. Bercy, J.-N. Rebilly, C. Herrero, R. Guillot, H. Maisonneuve, F. Banse, European Journal of Inorganic Chemistry, 2023, 26, e202300236